 There is no evidence to suggest being pregnant means you’re more likely than other healthy adults to get Coronavirus (COVID-19).
 However pregnant women are considered a vulnerable group so you should be following social distancing guidelines: staying way from public places and avoiding other people as much as possible.

 Women who are breastfeeding should continue to do so.
 There is no evidence showing that the virus can be carried in breastmilk.
 The well recognised benefits of breastfeeding outweigh any potential risks of the transmission of Coronavirus (COVID-19) through breastmilk.
-For more information click here.
+Read more about coronavirus infection and pregnancy.

 The right advice and support can make a big difference and help you enjoy a healthy and happy pregnancy.
 Take a look below at some handy must-read advice and tips for new mums and mums-to-be.